 Ellington and Strayhorn had a lot on their plate during late 1956 and early 1957.
 Starting in September 1956 (and continuing through the end of the year), the band recorded Ellington and Strayhorn’s idiosyncratic history of jazz, “A Drum is a Woman”.
 In addition to the Columbia LP, the piece was scheduled as an hour-long television special airing live and in color on May 8, 1957.
 The production involved singers, dancers and the Ellington band, and Ellington was in constant demand during the weeks preceding the broadcast.
 Because of these time restraints, the Shakespeare suite was written in just under three weeks.
 During this time, Ellington asked Strayhorn to rename a couple of his earlier pieces to fit the Shakespeare theme.
 It was not as wild of an idea as it sounded: a piece recorded under the title “Lately” became a musical portrayal of Cleopatra on her barge called “Half the Fun”, and the Hodges ballad feature “Pretty Girl” was transformed into the “Romeo and Juliet” scene, “The Star-Crossed Lovers”.
 Even utilizing these time-saving measures, the last movement of the work had not been composed when the premiere took place.
 Ellington substituted a previously recorded Paul Gonsalves feature called “Cop-Out”.
 According to George Avakian, no one in the audience got the joke: “It was such a straight crowd that they didn’t even know they were being put on.”
 By the end of the week, the suite had been completed (with a new finale, “Circle of Fourths”) and recorded for Columbia.

 Instrumental music is basically abstract, but when a composer decides to write a descriptive work, he depends on his audience’s acceptance of the work’s description in the program notes.
 This concept is particularly important with “Such Sweet Thunder” for some of the movements were composed without any reference to Shakespeare, and others originally depicted different scenes and characters than those listed in the final program.
 For example, the opening movement shares its title with the album.
 The suite’s title came from “A Midsummer Night’s Dream”, but the movement’s original title was “Cleo”.
 And if that wasn’t confusing enough, Ellington typically introduced the movement by saying that it was inspired by Othello’s wooing of Desdemona!
 The piece could have described Cleopatra on her barge, but the Othello reading works better: To impress Desdemona’s father—and eventually Desdemona herself—Othello tells of his experiences as a soldier and slave.
 He tells of being in a jungle amidst cannibals and men whose heads were below their shoulders.
 This is a great fit for Ellington, as “jungle music” was one of his early specialties.
 Set to a 12-bar blues structure, the opening movement features the plunger-muted trumpets that were part of Ellington’s repertoire at the Cotton Club.
 The piece also has a swagger that could represent the Moor’s confident walk, and while the mood softens during Ray Nance’s cornet solo—perhaps depicting Othello retelling his story to Desdemona—Sam Woodyard maintains the crackling backbeat throughout the movement.
 According to Strayhorn biographer Walter van de Leur (who has studied Strayhorn’s manuscript scores) this is the only instance in the suite where Ellington and Strayhorn wrote parts of the same movement.
-However, the measure numbers van de Leur lists do not line up with the bars as I’ve counted them from the recording.
-Forced to make an educatedguess, I would say that Strayhorn’s contribution was the four-bar interlude between the fourth and fifth choruses.
-Without having the score in hand—and the score for this movement is reportedly incomplete—it’s hard to say for sure.
+Van de Leur’s Strayhorn biography offers a breakdown of the choruses, but the measure numbers did not line up with what I counted from the recording.
+In an e-mail, van de Leur confirmed my educated guess that Strayhorn composed the four-bar interlude between the fourth and fifth choruses.

 From a musicological standpoint, the most distinctive movements in “Such Sweet Thunder” are the four sonnets.
 Only two of the four pieces survive in autograph scores and both of those are in Ellington’s hand.
 It’s probably a safe bet that Ellington composed all four, as Strayhorn never claimed any of them as his own.
 In the sonnets, Ellington follows the exact structure that Shakespeare used: 14 lines of ten beats each in iambic pentameter, set in three quatrains and a closing couplet.
 As Jack Chambers has noted, Ellington also followed the rhythm of the poetic lines, putting all of the rhymes, tied notes and held notes on the second or fourth beats of the measure.
 With this strict attention to the poetic structure, the texts of any of Shakespeare’s 154 sonnets can be overlaid onto Ellington’s melodies without any alterations.
 For example, when Cleo Laine recorded two of these pieces for her 1964 LP “Shakespeare and All That Jazz”, she used Sonnet 147 (“My Love is as a Fever”) for “Sonnet for Caesar” and Sonnet 40 (“Take All My Loves”) for “Sonnet to Hank Cinq”.
 The original setting of “Sonnet for Caesar” features Jimmy Hamilton’s clarinet against sustained chords from the trombone section, a questioning motive from the low saxophones and a martial background from Woodyard.
 “Hank Cinq” (aka Henry V) is a complete contrast with Britt Woodman playing a brisk wide-ranging melody—spanning two octaves and a fourth!—with his gruff trombone sound.
 In the original liner notes, Ellington stated that “the changes in tempo have to do with the changes of pace and the map as a result of wars”.
 The “Sonnet for Sister Kate” is another trombone feature, this time for plunger specialist Quentin Jackson.
 The crying effect Jackson gets from his horn certainly sounds like the wailing of Katarina as she is being deliberately mistreated by Petruccio in “Taming of the Shrew”.
 Ellington made the source of the other sonnet a mystery.
 As he explained it, the title “Sonnet in Search of a Moor” might refer to Othello (the Moor of Venice), the witches of “Macbeth” (who lived on a Moor), or an abstract piece whose title is a pun on the French word for love, amour.
 Since Othello and the Witches have their own movements elsewhere in the suite, I think the pun might be the key to this melancholy episode.
 Ellington starts the movement with an extended piano introduction that spans the entire range of the keyboard (he later referred to it as his “hi-fi introduction”).
 Jimmy Woode plays the primarily stepwise melody on bass, backed by a clarinet trio.